leohsuofnthu/Pytorch-IterativeFCN/README.md

 ### 2. Data preprocessing
 The preprocessing steps of each CT images and corresponded masks(both train and test set) includes:
-(1.)
-Resample the images and masks to isotropic (1mm * 1mm * 1mm)
+* **Resample the images and masks to isotropic (1mm * 1mm * 1mm)
-(2.)
-Calculate the weight penalty coefficient for each images via distance transform.
+* **Calculate the weight penalty coefficient for each images via distance transform.
-(3.)
-Crop the images and masks to remove the vertebrae that not have labels in masks.
+* **Crop the images and masks to remove the vertebrae that not have labels in masks.
-(4.)
-Prepare the training patches, including "image patches", "instance memory patches", "mask patches" and "weight patches".
+* **Prepare the training patches, including "image patches", "instance memory patches", "mask patches" and "weight patches".

 ### 3. Illustration of training patches.
 A normal set of a training patches is showned as follows: